 Businesses continued to hire Finance Analysts and Finance Business Partners, where there have been more candidates, but once again applicants were in the driving seat with multiple options to choose between.
 Roles at a senior level were few and far between - some processes continued for a number of months due to specific client requirements based around their business needs and challenges.

 There is a widespread expectation from professionals that any vacancy should offer flexible working and other fringe benefits should also be available to compensate for roles where salaries cannot be raised.
 An increasing number of organisations are addressing mental health in the workplace and placing focus on Pride week in an attempt to improve their culture and ultimately attract employees to join.

 With candidates having so many applications on the go, companies need to offer an enticing culture, provide different ways of working for their staff and be competitive with their salaries if they want to hire top talent.

-As per usual, ACA qualified candidates have been in high demand across both permanent and temporary markets - professionals who have completed the ACA have found it easy to secure new roles.
-Further to this, candidates with commercial finance experience with a desire to help make strategic decisions or technical accounting skills, including IFRS standards, are always sought after.
+As per usual, ACA qualified candidates have been in high demand across both permanent and temporary markets - professionals who have completed the qualification have found it easy to secure ACA jobs.
+Further to this, candidates with commercial finance experience with a desire to help make strategic decisions or technical accounting skills, including IFRS standards, are always sought after for finance contract jobs as well as permanent positions.
 Candidates are no longer expected just to “crunch numbers” but to articulate financial impacts to a business and be fully involved; this means strong communication skills are a must.

 Organisations have also been striving to reduce their gender pay gap, looking for strong female candidates to fill leadership roles.